enjaku4/rabarber/README.md

 ## Problems?

+Facing a problem or want to suggest an enhancement?

+- **Open a Discussion**: If you have a question, experience difficulties using the gem, or have an improvement suggestion, feel free to use the Discussions section.

-Encountered a bug or facing a problem?
+Encountered a bug?

-- **Create an Issue**: If you've identified a problem, please create an issue on the gem's GitHub repository.
+- **Create an Issue**: If you've identified a bug, please create an issue.
 Be sure to provide detailed information about the problem, including the steps to reproduce it.
 - **Contribute a Solution**: Found a fix for the issue?
 Feel free to create a pull request with your changes.

 ## Contributing

-If you want to contribute, please read the [contributing guidelines](https://github.com/enjaku4/rabarber/blob/main/CONTRIBUTING.md).
+Before opening an issue or creating a pull request, please read the [contributing guidelines](https://github.com/enjaku4/rabarber/blob/main/CONTRIBUTING.md).

 ## License